fah-OwO/youtube-live-translate-chat-collector/README.md

 4) check your clip what translator will always translate as and at case/sensitive case in condition()
 5) enjoy~~

-There are 2 versions
+There are 3 versions

-python shell  : it will read up to down as normal tkniker       : it will read down to upper according from past to present I prefer tkinker version
+python shell  : it will read up to down as normal

+tkinter       : it will read down to upper according from past to present

+tkintet pyw   : use with pythonw.exe have an option to add keyword and member while running(or you can run normally as .py)

+I prefer tkinker version

 If you don't have a video to test ther will always be translator on sheep chanel.Try it there!